Data Protection Laws provide certain rights in favour of Data Subjects. The rights in question (“Data Subject Rights”) are as follows:

 - The right to obtain the restriction of processing of your Personal Data may be relevant if you contest the accuracy of your Personal Data and its accuracy is being verified; when the processing is unlawful and you request that use of the Personal Data is restricted and where you do not want erasure instead; or when we no longer need to process the Personal Data but you require the Personal Data to be retained in case of future legal claims.

 - The right to data portability where the Personal Data is Processed by us based on consent or based on a contract and by automated means (as relevant).
 This right allows individuals to have their Personal Data transferred to another Data Controller where it is technically feasible to do so.
+This right only applies to Personal Data which the Data Subject has provided to HBFI (and not to data which is received from third parties).

 - Rights relating to automated decision making about you including profiling (as relevant) if this has a legal or other significant effect on you as an individual – this right allows individuals in certain circumstances to access certain safeguards against the risk that a potentially damaging decision is taken without human intervention.